moneroexamples/openmonero/README.md

 https://mymonero.com/.
 The frontend, which includes HTML, CSS, JavaScript, was adapted from (and originally developed by) https://mymonero.com/.

-Unlike MyMonero, Open Monero's backend is open sourced, free to use, host and modify.
-Additionally, some features were added/changed.
+Open Monero's backend is open sourced, free to use, host and modify.
+Additionally, some features were added/changed as compared to MyMonero.
 They include:

  - google analytics, cloudflare, images and flash were removed.
  - transaction fees were set to zero (MyMonero also has now them zero due to problem with its RingCT).